 you still have another decision to make.
 Do you want fixed or non-fixed VoIP numbers?
 Each option comes with its own set of pros and cons, and the one you choose will depend on the needs of your business.

-In order to figure out which is right for your business, you’ll need to understand how fixed and non-fixed phone numbers are different as well as the benefits and drawbacks of each.
+In order to figure out which is right for your business, you’ll need to understand how fixed vs non-fixed VoIP phone numbers differ as well as the benefits and drawbacks of each.
 We’ll help you sort it all out so you can make a decision.

 What is a Fixed VoIP Phone Number?